openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/dialect/_const.md

 | Parameter | C++ type | Description |
 | :-------: | :-------: | ----------- |
 | shape | `mlir::ArrayAttr` |  |

+### SparsifyAttr

+Prepare tensor to be ready processed as a sparse tensor

 ### SubViewAttr